University College London: Student campaigns

+In 1956, UCL students organised a silent march progressing against the Soviet oppression of the Hungarian Revolution of 1956.
+Around 1,300 students from across institutions in London matches from the Royal Albert Hall to the Soviet Embassy.
+There were active Campaign for Nuclear Disarmament and anti-apartheid students groups at UCL in the 1960s and a pioneering GaySoc group that helped drive the National Union of Students gay rights campaign in the 1970s.
+1977 saw a student occupation of administrative offices and the Slade School in protest against government cuts to higher education.

 In 2010, protests by students and staff led UCL to promise to pay a living wage to all UCL staff.
 As part of the protests against the UK government's plans to increase student fees, around 200 students occupied the Jeremy Bentham Room and part of the Slade School of Fine Art for over two weeks during November and December 2010.
 The university successfully obtained a court order to evict the students but stated that it did not intend to enforce the order if possible.

 The late 2010s saw student campaigns around the cost of university-run accommodation.
 In 2016, over 1000 students took part in a rent strike in protest against high rents and poor conditions.
 Organisers said they had won over £1 million in rent cuts, freezes and grants from UCL in the settlement that ended the strike.
 Another rent strike in 2017 lead to UCL pledging around £1.4 million in bursaries and rent freezes, mostly in the form of accommodation bursaries for less well-off students totalling £600,000 per year for the 2017/18 and 2018/19 academic years.
 Another rent strike was held at two halls of residence in the third term of the 2017/18 academic year due to complaints over conditions at those halls.

+In 2018, Aliza Ayaz, then a first year student founded the university’s first environment student campaign by setting up the Climate Action Society.
+The student society led pressure on the university to divest from fossil fuels and make the announcement publicly.

+In 2024, students protesting against the Gaza war set up an encampment in the campus, emulating the 2024 pro-Palestinian protests that took place across universities in the United States.
+The UCL encampment followed similar movements by students in other UK universities, such as the University of Leeds and the University of Bristol.
+On 15 November 2024, students protested the visit of Czech Foreign Minister Jan Lipavský, criticising the Czech government's support for Israel.